braze-inc/growth-shares-lambda-user-csv-import/README.md

     external_id,attr_1,...,attr_n
     userID,value_1,...,value_n

 where the first column must specify the external ID of the user to be updated and the following columns specify attribute names and values.
 The amount of attributes you specify can vary.
 If the CSV file to be processed does not follow this format, the function will fail.
+CSV file example:

+    external_id,Loyalty Points,Last Brand Purchased
+    abc123,1982,Solomon
+    def456,578,Hunter-Hayes

 ### CSV Processing